mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 Life Sciences Toolkit

 Planetology Science Toolkit: This is a set of instruments intended to analyse the characteristics of a planetary environment using the Science (planetology) skill, applicable to the study of planets, asteroids, comets or other natural non-stellar bodies within a solar system.
 It contains atmospheric samplers, chemical analysis equipment focused on element and mineral composition of surface samples, ground monitoring sensors to sense seismic activity and analytics and display tools that provide a workup of atmosphere and surface composition, climatic conditions and rough internal planetary structure.
-Additionally, the planetology toolkit provides DM+1 to tasks related to the environment of solar system bodies using the Science specialities of astronomy, chemistry or physics, and DM+1 to tasks related to the environmental conditions of lifeforms using the Science specialities of biology, genetics or xenology.
+Additionally, the planetology toolkit provides DM+1 to tasks related to the environment of solar system bodies using the Science specialties of astronomy, chemistry or physics, and DM+1 to tasks related to the environmental conditions of lifeforms using the Science specialties of biology, genetics or xenology.

 Psionicology Science Toolkit: Since the psionicology toolkit is focused on the understanding of psionic talent using the Science (psionicology) skill, it is generally considered contraband on worlds that prohibit the use of psionics.
 On those worlds, toolkits might be in the hands of government operatives but outside the confines of law enforcement or government-sanctioned research mere possession could be a crime.
 The toolkit includes testing equipment to determine the latent PSI potential of an individual, including tests for PSI strength and understanding talents, which can be trained.
 The toolkit provides feedback analytics for both psionic training and diagnosis of psionic-related mental conditions or psionic blocks and includes a dose of inhibitor drug to temporarily limit psionic ability.

 Robotics Science Toolkit: For use with the Science (robotics) skill, this toolkit includes the tools to diagnose, repair and construct robotic components.
 It is not intended to allow for the construction of a robot but may aid in repair and enhancement.
 It includes debugging software for robotic brains, electronics tools to repair or create connections between robotic components and delicate mechanical tools to repair or assemble a robot.
 This toolkit also provides DM+1 to robotic related tasks performed using Electronics
 (computers) or Profession (robotics).

-Space Sciences Toolkit: The space sciences toolkit contains sensors and analytic tools valuable to performance of the Science skill specialities of astronomy and cosmology.
+Space Sciences Toolkit: The space sciences toolkit contains sensors and analytic tools valuable to performance of the Science skill specialties of astronomy and cosmology.
 It does not contain telescopes or other large sensors but does have equipment such as spectroscopic analysers and interferometer calibrators, which aid in the use of those instruments and correlation of results.
 The toolkit's analytic engine allows an expert to predict conditions and locate planets around distant stars and allows for modelling of the risks of stellar activities such as flares and other magnetic disturbances, plus it can help identify the source of faint emissions across the electromagnetic spectrum.
 Within a solar system, the toolkit is focused on the properties of the system's stellar objects and general organization and development of smaller system bodies.
 When used in conjunction with tasks related to the study of planetary and smaller system bodies using the Science
 (planetology) skill this toolkit provides DM+1.

-**Physical Sciences Toolkit:** This toolkit provides instruments and analytic tools for the performance of the Science skill specialities of chemistry and physics.
+Physical Sciences Toolkit: #TODO This toolkit provides instruments and analytic tools for the performance of the Science skill specialties of chemistry and physics.
 These tools including sampling equipment, chemical analysis tools, sensors to detect electromagnetic or gravitic radiation and ultrasensitive measurement equipment.
 The toolkit can help a specialist analyse unknown minerals, physical phenomena and the basic composition and properties of everything from atoms to stars.
-The toolkit can also aid the Science specialities of astronomy and planetology by providing DM+1 in tasks which directly involve the measurement of physical and chemical properties.
+The toolkit can also aid the Science specialties of astronomy and planetology by providing DM+1 in tasks which directly involve the measurement of physical and chemical properties.

-**Social Science Expert Packages:** Social sciences do not generally require tools but access to methodologies, data collection algorithms and large libraries of information, both qualitative and quantitative.
-Social science expert packages are installed on specialized dedicated computer tablets running Intellect and Expert software in the speciality.
-These computers contain extensive databases and analysis engines for social science specialities and provide DM+2 to checks in the speciality.
-Travellers unskilled in the Science speciality of the Expert system may interact with the computer to understand or complete tasks of up to Very Difficult (12+) complexity with effective skill level 1 in the system's speciality.
-Specific library packages apply to the economics, history, linguistics, philosophy, psychology and sophontology specialities.
+Social Science Expert Packages: #TODO Social sciences do not generally require tools but access to methodologies, data collection algorithms and large libraries of information, both qualitative and quantitative.
+Social science expert packages are installed on specialized dedicated computer tablets running Intellect and Expert software in the specialty.
+These computers contain extensive databases and analysis engines for social science specialties and provide DM+2 to checks in the specialty.
+Travellers unskilled in the Science specialty of the Expert system may interact with the computer to understand or complete tasks of up to Very Difficult (12+) complexity with effective skill level 1 in the system's specialty.
+Specific library packages apply to the economics, history, linguistics, philosophy, psychology and sophontology specialties.

 More obscure packages for esoteric social science specialties may also exist, but may be difficult to locate, expensive, or of questionable reliability.